All falls apart

 Still Leyton didn’t come out of the shadows, the two officers did and one shone a torch on the kneeling man.
 ‘Effing hell, it’s Ronnie.
 Why, you stupid bastard?’
 No reply.
 He trained his gun on Ronni too while the other officer went over and shone the torch on the two dead men’s faces.

 ‘Neil Wexford and Tim Madders,’ he reported.
 He now went up to Ronnie.
 ‘We’re going to let you go, Ronnie, nuffing’s happened tonight, nuffing at all.’

 ‘You want the passwords.’

 ‘Very quick, son, very quick.
 If they’re wrong, you know we’ll send this girl for you.
-She’s good at staking out.
-You won’t last the week.’
+She’s good at this sort of thing.
+You wouldn’t last the week.’

 ‘You saw her.
-Look at the hole in Tim Madders’ head if you’re not sure.’
+Look at the hole in Tim Madders’s head if you’re not sure.’

 ‘Fucking maniac, she wants locking up.’